Use this page to learn more about the Rural Summer Legal Corps program, including how to apply as a host site or as a fellow.

 Rural Summer Legal Corps 2022 Host States

-Since 2016, one hundred and ninety law students have helped rural communities in 42 states and territories across the United States as part of the Rural Summer Legal Corps.
+Since 2016, one hundred and ninety five law students have helped rural communities in 42 states and territories across the United States as part of the Rural Summer Legal Corps.
 Over sixty of LSC’s 132 grantees have hosted at least one law student.
-Students have worked on a diverse array of projects including assisting in Medical-Legal Partnership cases in New Hampshire, developing a model Pro Se Divorce Clinic in Oklahoma, organizing expungement clinics in Florida, and assisting pro se litigants in the Code of Federal Regulations Court on an Indian Reservation.
+Students have worked on a diverse array of projects including providing legal services for people facing eviction or other housing challenges, assisting in Medical-Legal Partnership cases in New Hampshire, developing a model Pro Se Divorce Clinic in Oklahoma, assisting people in accessing benefits in the wake of the COVID-19 pandemic, organizing expungement clinics in Florida, and assisting pro se litigants in the Code of Federal Regulations Court on an Indian Reservation.

 Information for LSC Grantees

 In October of each year, LSC announces the host site application process for the Rural Summer Legal Corps.
 LSC-funded civil legal aid organizations are invited to submit a project proposal that will leverage the talent and enthusiasm of a law student in support of your direct legal services, outreach, education, and capacity-building initiatives.